peterkhe1999/CheatSheet/OSCP/README.md

 Historically, system administrators often changed local workstation passwords through **Group Policy Preferences** (GPP).
 However, even though GPP-stored passwords are encrypted with AES-256, the private key for the encryption has been posted on MSDN.
 We can use this key to decrypt these encrypted passwords.

-Find the shares in the domain, add the `-CheckShareAccess` flag to display shares only available to us
+Find the shares in the domain (add the `-CheckShareAccess` flag to display shares only available to us)

 ```pwsh
 Find-DomainShare
 Find-DomainShare -CheckShareAccess
 ```

-Older domain policy file contains an encrypted password for the local built-in Administrator account (cpassword)
+Older domain policy file contains an encrypted password for the **local built-in Administrator account** (cpassword)

 ```pwsh
 ls \\dc1.corp.com\sysvol\corp.com\